How we work out your PlanetPoints

 We want PlanetPoints to be the only rewards programme you'll ever need, and one that accounts for all your lifestyle choices.

-Soon, we'll be including health metrics within our methodology, as well as other item categories, including fashion, beauty and more.
+Soon, we'll be including other item categories, including fashion, beauty, and more.
+We'll also award bonus points for regenerative or circular products/packaging.
 Make sure to keep your eyes peeled for updates!